JesseRWeigel/udacity-reactnd-readable/README.md

 ## Getting Started

+Clone and run the server by following the instructions here: https://github.com/udacity/reactnd-project-readable-starter

+Then clone this repository.

 After downloading the repository please run `npm install` or `yarn` from inside the repository directory.

 Once installed use `npm start` or `yarn start` to launch the project.